-Ernst & Young LLP are deemed to be reappointed in accordance with an elective resolution made under Section 485 of the Companies Act 2006.
-Consequently, the Company has dispensed with the requirement to hold an Annual General Meeting and re-appoint the auditors.
-Ernst & Young LLP have expressed their willingness to continue in office and so have been invited to do so.
+The Company intends to re-appoint Ernst & Young LLP as the auditors of the Company at its Annual General Meeting.
+Ernst & Young LLP have expressed their willingness to continue in office and have been invited to do so.

 Approved by the Board of Directors and signed on behalf of the Board by: